Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Conclusions

 -3.6\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Marco Caramaschi} received his B.Sc. and M.Sc. degrees in Mechanical Engineering from the University of Modena and Reggio Emilia, Italy, in 2019 and 2022, respectively.
 He worked on the development of assistive robotic systems for rehabilitation along his research fellowship at Department of Engineering ``Enzo Ferrari'' of the University of Modena and Reggio Emilia. \end{IEEEbiography}

 -2.9\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Luigi Biagiotti} (Member, IEEE) received the Ph.D. degree in automation engineering from the University of Bologna, Italy, in 2003.
 He is currently an Associate Professor with the Department of Engineering ``Enzo Ferrari'' of the University of Modena and Reggio Emilia.
-He is author or coauthor of more than 50 scientific papers presented at conferences or published in journals, and two books on motion planning and automatic control.
 His research interests include modelling and control of physical systems, trajectory planning and optimization, control of robotic systems, human-robot interaction. \end{IEEEbiography}

 -2.9\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Fabio Pini} received the Ph.D. degree in simulation methods and mechanical design from the University of Modena and Reggio Emilia, Italy, in 2008.
-At the same university, he is currently a Tenure track Professor at the Department of Engineering ``Enzo Ferrari''.
-He is author or coauthor of more than 40 scientific papers.
+He is currently a Associate Professor with the Department of Engineering ``Enzo Ferrari''.
 His research interests include the definition of Computer Aided Design approaches for Product and Process Design, specifically oriented to the Development of Collaborative and Industrial robotics solutions and devices. \end{IEEEbiography}